AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/slack-modules.md

 feature: Workfront Fusion
 exl-id: ba5bad6a-3cb3-4024-82f7-d38ee9a8e0b5
 ---
-# Slack modules
+# [!DNL Slack] modules

-In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Slack, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Slack], as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).